Hot Car Deaths: What you Need to Know

 A mom wrote an article for us last year sharing her story about how her daughter was found in a hot car when the mom thought she was at the neighbors house playing.
 You can read that powerfully moving article called Heat Stroke: It could not happen to us…… here.

-There are other times a parent actually forgets the child in the car.
+Other times a parent actually forgets the child in the car (about 52% of the cases of child heatstroke deaths in cars).
 They are driving some where and they forget about the child and go about their day.
 We ask how can that happen?

 When you look at the extenuating circumstances, it’s often that there was change in routine.
 For example, mom normally drops the child off at daycare and today she asks if dad can drop the child off on his way to work instead.
 It’s out of the ordinary for dad; it’s not in his routine.
 His mind is on autopilot.
 That can happen to anybody, anytime.

-I remember when I was a new dad about 10 years ago.
+I remember when I was a new dad about 13 years ago.
 I took the baby when he was about a month old and drove to the Department of Motor Vehicles.
-I go in.
-I grab a ticket.
-I sit down.
+Go in.
+Grab a ticket.
+Sit down.
 I’m waiting to go up to the counter when… AGH!!
-I realize I have my newborn son with me out in the car.
+I realize my newborn son came with me but left him out in the car.